Online MS Degree in Coastal Engineering at Old Dominion University

 Successful completion of CEE 699 (6 credits) for the MS thesis requirement together with the 24 credits (8 courses) totals 30 credit hours for the MS degree.
 Coastal Engineering is a relatively young discipline needing research in a wide range of areas and using various research methods.
 Field, laboratory, computer and analytical methods are employed.
 Field data is site specific and laboratory data is limited by the scale of the facilities.
 In recent years, numerical modeling of coastal, physical processes has become an acceptable research method (e.g., numerical wave tank) applicable to any site at full, natural scales.
 The topic chosen and research method employed are geared for each student.
 The Internet permits continuous communication between the student and professor chairing the thesis committee.
 Written, oral and visual communication (Webcam) over the Internet makes the thesis research effort comparable with students on campus at Old Dominion University in Norfolk, VA.

 The final requirements are acceptance of the thesis by the Thesis Committee and passing the final oral examination.
 Video conferencing facilities are available at ODU to facilitate this last step in the process.

 As of the Spring, six online, MS students are enrolled for the online MS degree.
 The first online MS degree in Civil Engineering with specialty area in Coastal Engineering was awarded in December 2010 and the second in May 2011.
-Ninty-six students have earned the Coastal Engineering Certificate and could transfer these courses toward the MS degree .Forty students were enrolled online in CEE 788 Coastal Hydrodynamics and Sediment Transport course in the Spring 2014 semester.
-Two hundred and ninty-five students have taken online courses since 2003.
+One hundred and three students have earned the Coastal Engineering Certificate and could transfer these courses toward the MS degree .Forty students were enrolled online in CEE 788 Coastal Hydrodynamics and Sediment Transport course in the Spring 2014 semester.
+Over 325 students have taken online courses since 2003.
 The online Certificate Program (CECP) and the new online MS degree program are expected to continue to grow in the future.